vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (Soc.
 I, Ch.
 XIII

-3 days or one day according to physical ability; first pājā of Ganesa, Mātrs, Skanda and Śiva and then homa which was to be in a kunda by a brāhmaṇa who had taken initia tion as a Śaiva or by persons belonging to arranga (Maga brāhmaṇas or Parsi ?) families; eight maidens to be fed and eight brāhmaṇas to be invited; HV II.
+3 days or one day according to physical ability; first pājā of Gaṇeśa, Mātrs, Skanda and Śiva and then homa which was to be in a kunda by a brāhmaṇa who had taken initia tion as a Śaiva or by persons belonging to arranga (Maga brāhmaṇas or Parsi ?) families; eight maidens to be fed and eight brāhmaṇas to be invited; HV II.
 326-332

 (from Kālikāpurāṇa ).
 Kālāstamīvrataron Bh. kr.
 8 with Mrgaśiras nakṣatra; tithi

 vrata; one year; Vā.
-16. 30-66 q. by KKV 258-263 and by HV I. 849-853, KN 196; Śiva is supposed to stay in lingas on this day unaccompanied by bull or Ganesa.
+16. 30-66 q. by KKV 258-263 and by HV I. 849-853, KN 196; Śiva is supposed to stay in lingas on this day unaccompanied by bull or Gaṇeśa.
 The per former bathes with different things, offers different flowers

 and employs different names of Śhaṅkara in each month.
 Kālivrata—The same as Kālarātrivrata above.
 So called in